Weierstrass weight of the hyperosculating points of generalized Fermat curves: Hyperosculating points of generalized Fermat curves

-Let us conserve the notations from the previous sections.
-The weight of $p\in S$ is given by the following formula:
+Let us keep the notations from the previous sections.
+Given a curve $C$, the Weierstrass weight of $p\in C$ is

-where the $a_i$ are the Weierstrass gaps of $p$, see Remark \ref{re:gap-W}.
+where the $a_i$ are the Weierstrass gaps of $p$ (see Remark \ref{re:gap-W}).

-In general, calculating the value of $w(p)$, when $p$ is a Weierstrass point (which is to say $w(p)>0$), is not an easy problem.
-In the previous section we proved that the $F$ set is the set of hyperosculating points of $S$.
-In this section, we will determine a lower bound for the weight of the hyperosculating points of $S$.\\
+In general, the computation of $w(p)$, when $p$ is a Weierstrass point (which is to say $w(p)>0$), is not an easy problem.
+Theorem \ref{th:hyperosc} asserts that the hyperosculating points of the generalized Fermat curve $\C{k}{n-2}{\lambda}$ are exactly the points in the set $F$.
+We will determine an optimal lower bound for the weight of these points and observe that this bound is sharp in a dense open set of the moduli space of the generalized Fermat curves of type $(k,n)$.\\